joeshenouda/joeshenouda.github.io/_pages/about.md

 My research interests are in both the theoretical and practical aspects of signal processing and machine learning methods.
-Most recently I've been interested in understanding multi-task neural networks and implicit neural representations.
+Most recently I've been interested in understanding the properties of multi-output neural networks with applications to deep neural network compression and implicit neural representations.

 ## Publications
 <ins>Variation Spaces for Multi-Output Neural Networks: Insights on Multi-Task Learning and Network Compression</ins>